WangXuan95/NBLIC-Image-Compression/README.md

 We'll get the executable file `nblic_codec.exe` .
 Here I've compiled it for you, you can use it directly.

-> It is recommended to use the x64 compiler for compilation, as NBLIC performs a 64 bit integer calculation (int64_t in C) when effort>=2.
+> It is recommended to use the x64 compiler for compilation, as NBLIC performs a 64 bit integer calculation (int64_t in C) when using -e2 and -e3.
 If using a 32-bit x86 compiler, it will result in slower compression/decompression speed.